Last updated: April 28, 2023

 All Nevada LLCs must submit an annual report by the end of the company's anniversary month.
 For example, if your LLC was established in September 2022, you must submit an annual report before the end of September 2023.

-Failure to meet the deadline the LLC owner will be subject to a $100 penalty fee in addition to the regular filing charge.
+If they fail to meet the deadline, the LLC owners will be subject to a $100 penalty fee in addition to the regular filing charge.
 Additionally, the Nevada LLC will lose its right standing with the SOS.

 A Certificate of Good Standing is a document that proves that your LLC is in the right standing with the SOS in terms of tax payments and filing paperwork.